daregay/global_ecological_footprint/README.md

 ![map heat of biocapacity](images/Biocap.png)

 Many of the countries have a really low Biocapacity level, they fall within the ranges of 0 to 4 global hectors.
 The rest have ranges of 4 to 18.
-Gabon's Biocapacity is between 22 to 26.
-The three outlier country's Biocapacity is ranged from 66- 111 gha.
+* The three outlier country's Biocapacity is ranged from 66- 111 gha.